Asian Americans (film series): Episode 3: Good Americans

-The episode also details how Asian-Americans started entering into more political roles across the country.
+The episode also details how Asian Americans started entering into more political roles across the country.
 Historian Ellen Wu describes how in 1950 Asians were the majority of Hawaii's population due to the past recruitment of Asian laborers for sugar plantations.
 Journalist Jeff Chang describes how large strikes on the island from various ethnic groups in the 1940 led to a shift in political power in favor of the working class majority.
 Patsy Mink campaigned for Democrats and is one example in the episode of Asian-Americans engaging more in politics.
 The election of Dalip Singh Saund of California in 1956 preceded the many elections to come in Hawaii after it became a state.
 Some noteworthy candidates who had run in these elections are Daniel Inouye, Hiram Fong, and Patsy Mink.
 Mink lost against Inouye due to both sexism and lack of support from the Democratic Party.
-In 1964, Mink runs again for congress without the support of the Democratic Party and wins.
-Senator Tammy Duckworth spoke about Mink's contribution to both Asian-American and women.
+In 1964, Mink runs again for Congress without the support of the Democratic Party and wins.
+Senator Tammy Duckworth spoke about Mink's contribution to both Asian Americans and women.

 The civil rights movement improved the lives of Asians in unexpected ways, such as the repeal of immigration exclusion acts.
 The Hart-Celler Immigration Act of 1965 removed de facto discrimination against Southern and Eastern Europeans, Asians, as well as other non-Northwestern European ethnic groups from American immigration policy.
 By the early 21st century nearly 80% of immigrants were from Latin America or Asia.

-The episode concludes with Randall Park and Jeff Chang talking about Bruce Lee and how Lee represented the first Asian hero in film and, alongside the Asian-Americans aforementioned, a pivot of Asian representation in the U.S.
+The episode concludes with Randall Park and Jeff Chang talking about Bruce Lee and how Lee represented the first Asian hero in film and, alongside the Asian Americans aforementioned, a pivot of Asian representation in the U.S.

 People featured in Episode Three are: Erika Lee, David Henry Hwang (playwright), Ellen Wu (historian) Jeff Chang, Judy Tzu-Chun Wu (historian), Helen Zia, Jane Hong (historian), Tammy Duckworth, Randall Park.